henryl74/3d-artist-personal-website/README.md

 ### Solved bugs

 - While testing the navegation menu before deploying my project to github, I noticed there was a problem when clicking on the profile menu from the contact one; instead of taking me to the correct destination, it took me to the home page instead.
-- I discovered this was due when I copied the initial index.html file to the contact one, I forgot to update the href to "profile.html" within anchor element.
+- I discovered this was due when I copied the initial index.html file to the contact one, I forgot to update the href to "profile.html" within the anchor element.

 ![Screenshot of the anchor element](assets/images/anchor_code.png)